Kwak Kyung-sup

-Kyung Sup Kwak is a South Korean electrical engineer, a professor in the Graduate School of Information Technology and Telecommunication at Inha University, South Korea.
+Kyung Sup Kwak (born 1949) is a South Korean electrical engineer, a professor in the Graduate School of Information Technology and Telecommunication at Inha University, South Korea.

 Kwak did his undergraduate studies at Inha University, earning a bachelor's degree in electrical engineering in 1977.
 He received a master's degree from the University of Southern California in 1981, and a Ph.D. from the University of California, San Diego in 1988.
 He was president of the Korean Institute of Communication Sciences in 2006.